Vincecoorp21/Instagram-Clone/readme.md

 The main objective of this project is to put into practice all that has been learnt in the last weeks of HTML5, CSS & Responsive Web Design.

+The project contains:

-The project contains the Login Page & de User's Page.
+- Login Page.
+- User Page.

 ## Built with...